Syren0914/Python-Download-from-Youtube/README.md

 python app.py
 ```

-Usage
+## Usage

-  -Open the application.
+  - Open the application.
-  -Insert a valid YouTube link into the input field.
+  - Insert a valid YouTube link into the input field.
-  -Click the "Download" button.
+  - Click the "Download" button.
-  -The title of the video will be displayed, and the download progress will be shown.
+  - The title of the video will be displayed, and the download progress will be shown.
-  -Once the download is complete, a success message will be displayed.
+  - Once the download is complete, a success message will be displayed.